awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

 ## Edit a Rule<a name="edit-rule"></a>

 You can edit the action and conditions for a rule at any time\.
+Rule updates do not take effect immediately, so requests could be routed using the previous rule configuration for a short time after you update a rule\.
+Any in\-flight requests are completed\.

 **To edit a rule using the console**